Local Housing Allowance (LHA) is designed to be a fair and simple way of calculating Housing Benefit for people on a low income.

 Number of Bedrooms

-The Local Housing Allowance is a flat rate housing allowance, the number of people who live with you is used to decide how many bedrooms you need.
+The Local Housing Allowance is a flat rate housing allowance.
+The number of people who live with you is used to decide how many bedrooms you need.

 One bedroom is allowed for: